pszemraj/confectionary/README.md

 - TOC generation & links to TOC entries on each page (click on footer)
 - Keyword extraction for each txt file

-PDF Confectionary was originally designed to be used as a command line tool, but it can also be used as an installable Python module.
+PDF Confectionary was initially designed as a command-line tool, but it can also be used as an installable Python module.

 ---